60plus/GOGrepo-GUI/README.md

 ## Features ✅

-- Two-step login flow integrated with `gogrepo` (OTP/2FA supported when prompted).
+- Two-step login flow integrated with `gogrepo`.
 - Update manifest with OS and language filters, plus:
   - `skipknown` — Only update new games in your library.
   - `updateonly` — Only update games with the updated tag in your library.